 Yes.
 For standard Replacement projects, 50 percent of the amount collectable by the district will be reduced from the Facility Hardship grant.
-For Rehabilitation projects, 60 percent of the amount collectable by the district will be reduced from the facility Hardship grant.
 For Financial Hardship projects, up to 100 percent of the amount collectable by the district will be reduced from the Facility Hardship grant.